vegasbrianc/cats-1/README.md

    __FROM__: The FROM instruction sets the base image that all subsequent instructions will build on top of.
 The base image can be any valid Docker image including other peoples' images.
 In this exercise you are starting with the `ubuntu:14.04` image as your base image.

    __RUN__: The RUN instruction executes commands while the image is being built.
 Each RUN instruction creates a new image layer.
-The RUN instructions in this **Dockerfile** are updating the local `apt` package lists from source, installing some packages, creating a link, and running some `npm` commands.
+The RUN instructions in this **Dockerfile** are updating the local `apt` package lists from source, and installing some packages that the Flask framework requires.

    __ADD__: The ADD instruction copies files or directories from the Docker host and adds them to the filesystem of the container.
-In this particular **Dockerfile** the `app` directory that was just cloned to **v112node0** form GitHub is copied to the image at `/opt/flask-app`.
+In this particular **Dockerfile** the `app` directory that was just cloned to **v112node0** form GitHub is copied to the image at `/usr/bin`.

    __EXPOSE__: The EXPOSE instruction lists the ports that the container will expose at runtime.
 This image will expose port 5000.

    __CMD__: The main purpose of CMD instruction is to provide defaults for an executing container.
 This CMD instruction will run `python` specifying `./app.py` as the argument.

-5. Use the following `docker build` command to build an image from the Dockerfile.
+5. If you have not already signed up for a Docker Hub account please do so.
+Instructions are detailed in the preqresuites for this lab.
+Use the following `docker build` command to build an image from the Dockerfile.

    Be sure to substitute your own Docker ID in this example

    ```
-   labuser@v112node0:~/cats/$ docker build -t <your Docker ID>/cats .
+   labuser@v112node0:~/cats$ docker build -t <your Docker ID>/cats .
    ```

-   It may take a minute or two to build the image.
-This is because the `ubuntu:14.04` image has to be pulled locally, and several packages have to be installed into the image.
+   It will take between one and three minutes to build the image.
+This is because the `ubuntu:14.04` image has to be pulled locally and several packages have to be installed into the image.

    The `-t` flag lets you **tag** the image.
 The `<your-docker-id>/cats` will be the image tag - **Be sure to substitute your Docker ID**.
 Tagging the image lets you easily identify it as well as push to Docker Hub or other Docker Registries.

    The trailing period `.` tells the command to send your current working directory to the Docker daemon as the build context.
 The **build context** is a fancy way of saying the Dockerfile and other files required to build the image.

-   The output of the `docker build` command will look similar to the following (some lines have been removed for brevity).
+   The output of the `docker build` command will look similar to the following (many lines have been removed for brevity).

    >**Warning**: You will see text roll up the screen as packages are installed.
-This can take up to three minutes.

    	```
-   	labuser@v112node0:~/cats/$ docker build -t markchurch/cats .
+   	labuser@v112node0:~/cats$ docker build -t markchurch/cats .
 	Sending build context to Docker daemon 65.54 kB
 	Step 1 : FROM ubuntu:14.04
 	---> 8f1bd21bd25c